luckyr13/twp/textile/readme.txt

 == Description ==

-With our plugin you can upload files from your Wordpress website to IPFS (InterPlanetary File System).
-All this happens thanks to the tools created by Textile company.
+Host a static copy of your Wordpress website to IPFS (InterPlanetary File System).
+All this happens thanks to the tools created by Textile.

-We developed a feature called "Archive: Static Site Generator".
-With this feature any wordpress admin can create a static copy of their posts and upload it to IPFS in just a few clicks.
+The plugin has a module called "Static Site Generator".
+With this feature any wordpress admin can create a static copy of their posts and upload it directly to IPFS in just a few clicks.
+You can chose between making a shallow copy or a deep copy.

+A shallow copy only will backup your html post data, maybe not very interesting but useful if your post have only text and no other media.

+A deep copy will try to backup all the images and videos present in the post.
+Very powerful.

+The plugin has a lot of other modules.
+For example we have a Bucket explorer if you want to browse your files or upload new ones directly to your buckets.

+Finally, we inclue a BETA functionality to upload your buckets to Filecoin mainnet.
+This is a very handy tool.

 Go beyond the limits imposed by your hosting provider.
-Try IPFS, Textile and our plugin!
+Try decentralized hosting with IPFS, Textile and our plugin!

 == Frequently Asked Questions ==